yojoecapital/notes/CS-340 Programming Paradigms and Patterns/8-Defining-Types-and-Type-Classes.md

 not' No = Yes
 ```

-In a type definition, value constructors may be followed by ==field types==.
+In a type definition, value constructors may be followed by **field types**.

 > Consider the following type (note that type names and value constructor names can be the same):